 Three options for getting started with Hypothesis:

 II.
-Go to the "For Faculty" and "For Everyone" pages on this guide.
+AND/OR, go to the "For Faculty" or "For Everyone" pages on this guide.

 And for insight into how others use annotation: